 Gorilla Trekking in Rwanda

 A Gorilla permit for Rwanda goes for US$1,500 which is per individual and not a group of tourists.
-It rose to that in 2017 from US$750.
 The US$1,500 permit price comes with park guides but excludes other expenses like transport to the park, accommodation, the porters and others.
-The hiked price was one of the conservation strategies to check/regulate the visits to the Gorillas that have such a fragile habitat and yet they are still listed as endangered by the IUCN.
-You might want to learn about the Gorilla permit cost and booking information.
+The hiked price was one of the conservation strategies to check/regulate the visits to the Gorillas that have such a fragile habitat.
+Note that Gorillas are still listed as endangered by the IUCN.

-Also note that, with the high cost of the Gorilla permit in Rwanda, most Gorilla trekking tours have been diverted to Uganda in Bwindi Impenetrable National Park and Mount Mgahinga Gorilla Park where the permit is at US$700, far less than the US$1,500 price for Rwanda.
-This has greatly made Rwanda to Uganda Gorilla Trekking tours popular.
+With the high cost of the Gorilla permit in Rwanda, cheaper options have been sought in Uganda at Bwindi and Mgahinga Gorilla Parks where the permit costs US$700, far less than the US$1,500 price for Rwanda.
+This has greatly made the From Rwanda to Uganda Gorilla Trekking tours popular.

 Gorilla trekking is a wildlife experience of trolling into the Gorillas’ habitat for a face to face encounter.
 It is an act of following Gorilla movements in the forest which enables the tracker to know more about their behavior and daily interactions in the wilderness.
-Just like the Mountain Gorillas, all other primates like the Chimpanzees and Golden monkeys are tracked on foot by virtue of their habitats and behavior traits that can adjust to human presence before them.
-This is however in sharp contrast with lion trekking; a carnivorous lion can not let its prey go scot free and that’s why it (lion tracking) has to be done while in a vehicle.
+Just like the Mountain Gorillas, all primates including Chimpanzees and Golden monkeys are tracked on foot.
+By virtue of their habitats and behavior traits, primates can adjust to human presence before them.
+This is however in sharp contrast with lion trekking; a carnivorous lion can not let its prey go scot free and that’s why it (lion tracking) has to be done in a vehicle.
 Considering that Rhino tracking too, is done on foot much as Rhinos are aggressive animals, but at least it is always safe when the tracking rules are adhered to during the activity.

 Registration and briefing for Gorilla Trekking in Rwanda